canonical/lxd/doc/migration.md

 # Live Migration in LXD

 ## Overview

-Migration has two pieces, a "source", that is, the host that already has the container, and a "sink", the host that's getting the container.
-Currently, in the `pull` mode, the source sets up an operation, and the sink connects to the source and pulls the container.
+Migration has two pieces, a "source", that is, the host that already has the instance, and a "sink", the host that's getting the instance.
+Currently, in the `pull` mode, the source sets up an operation, and the sink connects to the source and pulls the instance.

 There are three websockets (channels) used in migration: